IGS footballers match one of GPS favourites

 However, after St Joseph's Gregory Terrace were a player down for 60 minutes after a send-off, IGS head coach Andrew Catton sensed it was a missed opportunity.

-“We didn’t really react to that (send-off) very well because the pressure suddenly come on us.’’
+"We didn't really react to that (send-off) very well because the pressure suddenly come on us,'' Catton said.

 IGS led 1-0 at Brassall after a goal by captain and centre midfielder Cooper Nichols.